dwjoyce/pythonbook/01 - Python as a Calculator.rst

     10 + 20 - 4 ÷ 2 × 3

-and then finally hitting the equals sign, you will get a result of 39 displayed on the calculator's screen, performing the calculation as it goes along, one step at a time.
+and then finally hitting the equals button, you will get a result of 24 displayed on the calculator's screen.
+This is assuming you are using a proper calculator, not a simple one which performs the calculation as it goes along, one step at a time!
+In other words, it performs the division first, then the multiplication, and then subtracts this answer from the result of the addition.

 So given their name, we should be able to use "computers" to do some "computing", that is, working with numbers.
 Particularly, we should be able to use our new programing language, Python, to do this for us.